GateNLP/ultimate-sitemap-parser/docs/guides/fetch-parse.rst

 - A sitemap's URL is identical to any of its ancestor sitemaps' URLs.
 - When fetched, a sitemap redirects to a URL that is identical to any of its ancestor sitemaps' URLs.
+- When fetching known site map locations, a sitemap redirects to a sitemap already parsed from ``robots.txt``.